-Certified Service Dog Trainer: Certification & Career Roadmap
+Certified Service Dog Trainers

-Service dog trainers get the double reward of working with animals and helping people.
-They might, however, be bitten or scratched by a frightened or confused dog, though usually dogs that are prone to those reactions would not be trained as service animals.
+Service dog trainers teach canines to assist in tasks that people with disabilities can't perform on their own.
+They teach dogs to respond to voice or contact commands.
+They get the double reward of working with animals and helping people.
+They might, however, be bitten or scratched by a frightened or confused dog, though dogs that are prone to those reactions would not be trained as service animals.

 While not mandatory for this profession, certification for general dog trainers is available.
 Some schools offer formal service dog trainer courses.
 Apprenticeships and volunteering are alternative ways of becoming a service dog trainer.

 |Degree Level||None required|

-|Licensure or Certification||Required in some states**|
+|Licensure or Certification||Licensure required in some states; certification is voluntary|

 Step 1: Work with Dogs

 Prospective service dog trainers can become acquainted with the profession by attending conferences and workshops in canine behavior and training.
-Available at vocational schools and community colleges, workshops and conferences usually last 1-4 days and cover topics such as animal learning theory, obedience techniques and training safety.
-Service dog trainers may also gain hands-on experience with dogs by volunteering at animal shelters.
+Available at vocational schools and community colleges, workshops and conferences last 1-4 days and cover topics in animal learning theory, obedience techniques and training safety.
+Service dog trainers also gain hands-on experience with dogs by volunteering at animal shelters.
 Some service dog training schools offer puppy-raising programs in which volunteers care for puppies until the puppies are old enough to begin training.